 Full-time students must successfully complete a minimum of 22 semester hours in any single academic year (fall, January Term, spring, and summer).

-Full-time students must also maintain an acceptable grade point average as follows: a student classified as a freshman must have a minimum cumulative GPA of 1.6; a sophomore, 1.8; a junior, 2.0; and a senior, 2.0.
+Full-time students must also maintain an acceptable grade point average as follows: a student classified as a first-year student must have a minimum cumulative GPA of 1.6; a sophomore, 1.8; a junior, 2.0; and a senior, 2.0.

 A student whose cumulative grade point average is below the minimum is considered to be making satisfactory progress if he or she has earned the required number of semester hours and maintained a grade point average of 2.5 for the immediate past semester.